- After upgrading your computer to Windows 10 v2004, the BSoD errors appear due to outdated drivers and software.

 Once you’ve performed a restore, upgrade your drivers to the latest version and try updating to Windows 10 v2004 again.

-Note: It would be a good idea if you have a backup of all of your data before performing the OS update to Windows 10 v2004.
+It would be a good idea if you have a backup of all of your data before performing the OS update to Windows 10 v2004.
+This can be done far easier when you use dedicated third-party tools.

 If all the methods mentioned above failed, then your only option is to perform a full system reset.